top of page

 Understanding Bail Bonding Services

-The Defendant, or someone on their behalf may post the entire amount of the Bail, in cash.
-In this instance, the entire amount of the bond will be returned at the end of the court process.
-However, depending on the nature of the crime and other factors that may be considered (more below), bail amounts can be in the tens or even hundreds of thousands.
 A Bail Bondsman or Bail Bonding Service may be enlisted to post the entire amount of the bail, effectively guaranteeing the appearance of The Defendant, for a fee.
 This fee is NON-REFUNDABLE and NON-RETURNABLE.
 This fee may also be referred to as "the premium".

 The Bondsman will also likely have additional requirements that The Defendant will need to adhere to during their time on bond/awaiting court, like regular check-ins, avoiding any additional criminal charges, etc. If The Defendant violates any of the terms of the Bond Contract, The Bondsman may request a Revocation of Bond which, if granted, would result in a Bench Warrant being issued for The Defendant.